What Does a Real Estate Agent Actually Do?

 What Does a Real Estate Agent Actually Do

-Although the simple answer is “buy and sell properties” there are many more components to the job of a real estate agent.
+Although the simple answer is “buy and sell properties”, according to TrueNest Management experts, there are many more components to the job of a real estate agent.
 Without buyers and sellers, there would be no real estate transactions.
 The problem is that buyers and sellers need to discover each other and that is a real estate agent’s primary function – connecting the buyer with the seller.

 Generate Listings